-Be cautious - The Federal Trade Commission (FTC) has three important recommendations that might save you, the consumer, from being ripped off.
+Be cautious - The Federal Trade Commission (FTC) has the following important recommendations that might save you, the consumer, from being ripped off.

-- Don’t text back.
+- Don’t text or email back.
 Legitimate companies won’t ask you to verify your identity through unsecured channels, like text or email.

 - Don’t click on any links within the message.
 Links can install malware on your device and take you to spoof sites to try to get your information.